What Is the Difference Between Atomic Mass and Mass Number?

 Atomic Mass: The Weighted Average

 Atomic mass, on the other hand, accounts for the natural abundance of isotopes.
-That said, since elements exist as mixtures of isotopes, their atomic mass is calculated by multiplying the mass of each isotope by its relative abundance and summing the results.
-In real terms, for example, chlorine’s atomic mass is approximately 35.
-45 u.
-This value reflects that 75% of chlorine atoms are chlorine-35 (mass 34.97 u) and 25% are chlorine-37 (mass 36.97 u).
+Since elements exist as mixtures of isotopes, their atomic mass is calculated by multiplying the mass of each isotope by its relative abundance and summing the results.
+To give you an idea, chlorine’s atomic mass is approximately 35.45 u.
+And this value reflects that 75% of chlorine atoms are chlorine-35 (mass 34.
+97 u) and 25% are chlorine-37 (mass 36.97 u).

 Scientific Explanation: Why the Distinction Matters